Inflation is still red hot, and it's forcing the Federal Reserve into a new game plan

 The unemployment rate has fallen sharply — from nearly 15% in April of last year to 4.2% last month.
 But there are still about 4 million fewer people working than there were before the coronavirus struck.
 And nearly 2.4 million people who dropped out of the workforce during the pandemic have yet to return.

+"The longer the pandemic goes on, maybe the less likely that people will come back," Powell said.
+"Because they get used to their new life and they lose contact with their old jobs.
+That's what the evidence would say."

-If those former workers have quit for good, through retirements for example, then the Fed's goal of "maximum employment" is already close to being achieved.
+If so, the Fed's goal of "maximum employment" is already close to being achieved.

 But if more people continue come off the sidelines and look for work — as nearly 600,000 people did last month — that would mean there's still considerable slack in the labor market, and raising interest rates could drag out the recovery.